MicrosoftDocs/fabric-docs/docs/real-time-analytics/dashboards-conditional-formatting.md

     | **Reverse colors** |  | A toggle option that defines the direction of the gradient. |
     | **Apply options** | &check; | Apply the formatting to cells in a specific column or to the entire row. |

 1. Select **Save**.
-In the following example, the cells of a table are colored based on the `Count` column.
+In the following example, the cells of a table are colored from green to red based on the `Count` column.

     :::image type="content" source="media/dashboard-conditional-formatting/color-by-value-example.png" alt-text="Screenshot of option to color by value." lightbox="media/dashboard-conditional-formatting/color-by-value-example.png":::